skbormann/stata-tools/README.md

 * expandIhlp - Integrates .ihlp files into normal help files to allow repeated usage of text without the need to ship the .ihlp-file(s) itself.
 This is mainly a convience tool other programmers.
 * getperc - Returns the relative frequency of categorical variable for further processing.
 * multif - Constructs multiple if-restrictions.
 It allows to apply the same if-restriction(s) to different variables for the same command.
-   Mainly delevoped and used for the *count* command, but it works for other scenarios as well
+   Mainly delevoped and used for the *count* command, but it works for other scenarios as well.
 * num2base26 - An interface to the *numbase26()* function of Mata.
 Converts a number to a letter.
   Useful when creating Excel tables in Stata
 * [sgpv](https://github.com/skbormann/stata-tools/tree/master/sgpv) -  Calculate Second Generation P-Values (SGPV) based on the R-code by  Jeffrey D. Blume and Valerie F. Welty available [here](https://github.com/weltybiostat/sgpv)